AresValley/Artemis-DB/static/181/description.md

-FUNcube-1 Telemetry is a telemetry signal sent from the Funcube-1 Cubesat amateur radio satellite.
+FT8 is an extremely-weak-signal amateur radio mode that transmits very limited communications.
+JS8, a variant of FT8, can send full conversations and relay messages